Eusebiu-fdev/splunk-mdti-integration/README.md

 ---

 With this integration, you can now leverage Microsoft Defender Threat Intelligence data directly in Splunk, enhancing your threat detection and response capabilities. 🎉

-Feel free to update or expand this README.md to fit your specific implementation and requirements.